-For issue 15, we invited 26 typographers, designers and illustrators to make beautiful bitmaps by taking this vestigial part of digital type—the bitmap—and making it into something to be newly appreciated.
+For issue 15 (fall 2012), we invited 26 typographers, designers and illustrators to make beautiful bitmaps by taking this vestigial part of digital type—the bitmap—and making it into something to be newly appreciated.

 When I was assigned the letter v, I was secretly thrilled — this was going to give me the opportunity to play with one of my favorite letterforms of all time, the Linotype Didot Italic lowercase v.
 It’s a very sensual letterform and is unique in form to that typeface.

 Although this is an obvious solution, I thought I’d try my hand at it.
 My first couple attempts were clean, but felt pedestrian.
 Just for redundancy's sake, a voxel is a volumetric representation of a pixel, as seen in popular videogames like MineCraft.
 Although this was the obvious solution, I believed in it, and this was the precursor to all of the subsequent explorations.
 Even though I was sure this was the direction I wanted to follow, I just couldn't seem to make it turn out the way I wanted.